HewlettPackard/hpegl-containers-terraform-resources/README.md

   }
 }
 ```
-For prod setup , the provider to be used in the .tf file is :
+For prod setup, the provider to be used in the .tf file is :
 ```bash
 provider hpegl {
   caas {